 A Choice Perspective–

-Obviously humans can make physical bodies but some will argue that there may be a lack of humility to say that humans also create ever lasting souls that temporarily inhabit those bodies.
+Obviously humans can make physical bodies as can all animals but some will argue that there may be a lack of humility to say that humans also create ever lasting souls that temporarily inhabit those bodies.

 For those that believe the everlasting soul or spirit is not created from the human egg and seed but instead by the Divine, might they be allowed to believe that the soul is not created upon conception?